Article in NY Times by Susan Sontag, May 23 2004 (Link 7)

 This article refers to the photographs taken in Abu Ghraib prison in Iraq (originally Sadam Hussein’s most infamous prison).

-The Bush administration started by trying to limit a PR disaster.
-But they referred to the photographs and Sontag was more interested in the crime of what they depict rather than the photographs themselves.
+When these photographs were brought to the attention of the general public, the Bush administration started by trying to limit a PR disaster.
+But they referred only to the photographs.
+Sontag was more interested in the crime of what they depict rather than the photographs themselves.
 In her view the pictures showed the results of torture not just the results of humiliation as described by the US government.
 An admission of torture would nullify America’s right to undertake unilateral action on the world stage.

 It is unusual for the perpetrators to include themselves in photographs of the victims of war.
 In Nazi Germany there were many cases where the Germans photographed the victims of war for their own personal benefit but they never included themselves in the pictures. there were pictures in the 1880s and 1930s of white Americans grinning beneath the naked mutilated bodies of black men and women but these were regarded as justifiable at the time.